 NERF blasters vary in price, size, power, ammo capacity and ammo type.
 You don’t want your eight-year-old struggling to aim a massive fully automatic rifle, and similarly your demanding 12-year-old might not be so impressed by a single-shot pistol.

 Related: Best LEGO sets

-There’s a massive range of NERF blasters available, though, and the line-up changes regularly.
-Certain large retailers even have exclusives that you won’t discover unless you shop around.
+There’s an enormous range of NERF blasters available, though, and the line-up changes regularly.
+Certain large retailers even have exclusives that you won’t even find out about unless you shop around.

-Here to help clear up the confusion and ensure you’re properly armed, we’ve created a definitive list of the best NERFs you can buy.
+Here to help ensure you’re properly armed, we’ve created a definitive list of the best NERFs you can buy.